kingsgroupos/archivist/README.md

 <a name=".meta"></a>
 ## Meta File

 In most cases, archivist automatically determines the data type of each JSON field.
-But sometimes, the data type of guess is not desired, or you prefer to use an [extended data type](#extended), you may give a .meta file to customize that.
+But sometimes, if the data type of guess were not desired, or you prefer to use an [extended data type](#extended), you may give a .meta file to customize that.

 Suppose you have a file `abc.json`, and you want to change the data type of a JSON field.
 Just create a file `abc.meta` under the same directory where `abc.json` lies in.
 Archivist will parse it along with `abc.json` and apply the instructions in it.